2010 Turkish Grand Prix

 The 2010 Turkish Grand Prix (formally the 2010 Formula 1 Turkish Grand Prix) was a Formula One motor race held on 30 May 2010 at the Istanbul Park, Tuzla, Turkey.
 It was the seventh round of the 2010 Formula One World Championship and the sixth Turkish Grand Prix.
 McLaren driver Lewis Hamilton won the 58-lap race starting from second position.
 His teammate Jenson Button finished second, and Red Bull driver Mark Webber took third.
+Hamilton's victory made him the fifth different driver in seven races to win a Grand Prix in 2010.

-Webber clinched the pole position and maintained his lead at the start of the race with Hamilton in second who fended off a challenge from Sebastian Vettel in the other Red Bull.
+Before the race, Webber led the World Drivers' Championship jointly with his Red Bull teammate Sebastian Vettel while Red Bull led the World Constructors' Championship.
+Webber qualified on pole position with the fastest lap time in the third qualifying session and maintained his lead at the start of the race with Hamilton in second who fended off a challenge from Vettel.
 The order was maintained until the first sequence of pit stops when Hamilton lost second place after his crew had trouble with fitting one of his tyres correctly.
 Webber conserved fuel on lap 40 which allowed Vettel to challenge him for the lead but the two collided.
 Vettel retired and the crash promoted Hamilton and Button to first and second.
 Hamilton and Button were instructed to conserve fuel for the remainder of the race but the latter had not been given a target lap time and attempted to overtake Hamilton on lap 48 although the former retained the lead which he held for the remaining ten laps to win his first race of the season.

-Hamilton's victory made him the fifth different driver in seven races to win a Grand Prix in 2010.
-The result extended Webber's advantage over second place in the Drivers' Championship, now occupied by Button, by five points.
-Hamilton's victory elevated him to third place, while Alonso fell from third to fourth.
+The result extended Webber's advantage over second place in the World Drivers' Championship, now occupied by Button, by five championship points.
+Hamilton's victory elevated him to third, while Alonso dropped from third to fourth.
 Vettel's retirement demoted him from second to fifth.
-McLaren's 1–2 finish reduced Red Bull's lead in the Constructors' Championship to one point.
+McLaren's one–two finish promoted them to the lead in the World Constructors' Championship by one championship point over Red Bull.
 Ferrari fell from second to third after a poor result, with 12 races left of the season.